MyScript/iinkJS/README.md

 ## Sharing your feedback ?

-Made a cool app with MyScriptJS?
+Made a cool app with iinkJS?
 We would love to hear about you!
 We’re planning to showcase apps using it so let us know by sending a quick mail to [myapp@myscript.com](mailto://myapp@myscript.com).

 ## Contributing

-We welcome your contributions: if you would like to extend MyScriptJS for your needs, feel free to fork it!
+We welcome your contributions: if you would like to extend iinkJS for your needs, feel free to fork it!

 Please take a look at our [contributing](https://github.com/MyScript/MyScriptJS/blob/master/CONTRIBUTING.md) guidelines before submitting your pull request.